fcatuhe/raphaele-rodellar.fr/README.md

 ### Assets

-- Styles are bundled in `app/assets/stylesheets/application.css` (compiled from the legacy SCSS)
+- Styles are included from `app/assets/stylesheets`
 - Images live in `app/assets/images`
 - Custom fonts are served from `app/assets/fonts`